aviiciii/audiobook-downloader/README.md

 The script will then prompt you to enter the following information:

 * The Tokybook URL for the audiobook.
-* A direct URL for the cover image.
-* Optional details like the author, year, and narrator.
+* Optional details like the author, cover image URL, year, and narrator.

 After you provide the details, it will display a summary table, and the download will begin with a progress bar for each chapter.